Top 10 Highest Mountains in the World

 Kanchenjunga is the third highest mountain in the world, height with 8586 meters.
 It is located in both parts, Nepal and India.
-Kanchenjunga is also known as “The Five Treasures of Snows” because it is blessed with five treasures of God that are gold, silver, gems, grains and holy books.
-Joe Brown and George Band successful climbed it as first people of the world in 1955.
+Kanchenjunga is also known as “The Five Treasures of Snows” because it is blessed with five treasures of God that are gold, silver, gems, grains, and holy books.
+Joe Brown and George Band successful climbed it as the first people of the world in 1955.

 4. Mount Lhotse (8511m), Nepal

 Mount Lhotse is the fourth highest mountain in the world.
 Its height is 8511 meters.
 Mount Lhotse is connected to Mount Everest.
-It is extremely dangerous and dramatic rocky route.
+It is a perilous and dramatic rocky route.
 Lhotse is located on the border of Nepal and Tibet.
 It is also known as one of the most deadly mountains in the world, because of many failed attempts and fatalities while trying to climb.
 Ernst Reiss and Fritz Luchsinger successful climbed this peak in 1956.

 Mount Makalu is the fifth highest mountain on the earth, with an elevation of 8463 meters.
 Makalu has very sharp edges and steep pitches, making it quite tough to climb.
 This is an isolated peak whose shape is a four-sided pyramid.
 Lionel Terray and Jean Couzy successful climbed this peak in 1955, as first people on the earth to climb it.